Why Do Cats Eat Grass?

 Tiger in the Wild

-How to Introduce Your Cat to Indoor Cat Grass:
+How to Introduce Your Cat to Cat Grass

-• Spritz the blades lightly with water.
-Many cats will lick at the water droplets, then decide to try a nibble of the sweet-smelling blades and realize how much they like it.
+• Lightly mist with water.
+Many cats will lick the water droplets and then decide to take a nibble.

 Where to Purchase Cat Grass

-Pet Greens Cat Grass is 100% Certified Organic Wheatgrass, grown fresh every week on our farm in Southern California.
-It can be found in pet specialty stores nationwide, such as Petco, PetSmart, and Pet Supplies Plus.
+• Pet Greens Cat Grass – 100% Certified Organic Wheatgrass, available fresh in pet specialty stores like Petco, PetSmart, and Pet Supplies Plus.
 These stores receive fresh shipments on a weekly or bi-weekly basis, as do more than 500 independent and smaller chain stores.